o-biotech/public-web-docs/docs/drafts/esp32-tmp117-fridge-monitor.md

 ![Verify Code](/img/screenshots/verify-code.png)

-This will compile your code, and ensure that your code has no errors like missing libraries or incorrect syntax.
+This will compile your code and ensure that your code has no errors like missing libraries or incorrect syntax.

 Once this is complete, click on the "Upload" button, which looks like a horizontal arrow, and is right next to the "Verify" button (shown below)

 ![Upload Code](/img/screenshots/upload-code.png)

-This will take your code, and flash it to the ESP32 board.
+This will take your code and flash it to the ESP32 board.
 You will see some red text outputted to the terminal on the bottom of the screen.
-The toolbar will say "Done Uploading" once complete, and should look something like this:
+The toolbar will say "Done Uploading" once complete and should look something like this:

 ![Done Uploading](/img/screenshots/done-uploading.png)

-Your ESP32 should now be taking sensor readings, and sending the information up to Iot Ensemble!
+Your ESP32 should now be taking sensor readings and sending the information up to IoT Ensemble!
 If you want to see a live view of your code running, click **Tools** -> **Serial Monitor** in the top toolbar.
 You should be able to see your sensor readings every 30 seconds.
 In the Serial Monitor window, make sure that you have the baud rate set to "115200", as shown below:

 ![Serial Monitor](/img/screenshots/serial-monitor-115200.png)